How to remove

-Issue: How to uninstall File Association Helper on Windows OS?
+How does How to uninstall File Association Helper on Windows OS end up on your PC?

 I need to remove File Association Helper but cannot find its uninstaller.
 I have no idea how to get rid of it in a proper way, so could you please help me with this?